“Pursue peace with everyone, and the holiness without which no one will see the Lord.” From the Letter to the Hebrews.

 Today in Chapter 12, we read this: “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.”

-All of these pioneers blazed the way for us, and they are witnesses of the power of faith.
+This the Communion of Saints, the pioneers who blazed the way for us, and they are witnesses of the power of faith.
 So let’s put away all sinful behavior that weighs us down, and get ready to run the race!
-Let’s follow Jesus who showed us the way, and perfected our faith, because he endured the shame of death on the cross, and it now seated at the right hand of the Father.
+Let’s follow Jesus who showed us the way, and perfected our faith, because he endured the shame of death on the cross, and is now seated at the right hand of the Father.

 When you grow weary of running the race, think about the hostility that Jesus endured to blaze that trail for us, and it will refresh and inspire you.